Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You learned how to surprise people when they least expect it, you gain the following benefit:
+You learned how to surprise people when they least expect it.

-The extra damage of your Surprise Attack feature increases to 3d6 and keeps increasing to 4d6 at 11th level, and 5d6 at 16th level.
+* The extra damage of your Surprise Attack feature increases to 3d6 and keeps increasing to 4d6 at 11th level, and 5d6 at 16th level.

 ### Brute

 **Prerequisite:** Level 9.

-You learned how to hit enemies and how to hit them good, granting you the following benefit:
+You learned how to hit enemies and how to hit them good.

-When you attack with a melee weapon it deals one extra die of its damage on a hit.
+* When you attack with a melee weapon it deals one extra die of its damage on a hit.

 ### Heart of Hruggek

 **Prerequisite:** Level 12.

 Hruggek saw you in battle and he liked it, as one of his favorites he grants you the following benefit:

-You have advantage on saving throws against being charmed, frightened, paralyzed, poisoned, stunned, or put to sleep.
+* You have advantage on saving throws against being charmed, frightened, paralyzed, poisoned, stunned, or put to sleep.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Centaur

 ### Trampling Hooves

 You learned to put your horse body to good use in combat, you gain the following benefits:

-Your hooves now deal 2d4 + your Strength modifier bludgeoning damage.
+* Your hooves now deal 2d4 + your Strength modifier bludgeoning damage.
-If you move at least 20 feet straight toward a creature and then hits it with an attack on the same turn, that target must succeed on a DC (8 + proficiency bonus + Strength modifier)Strength saving throw or be knocked prone.
+* If you move at least 20 feet straight toward a creature and then hits it with an attack on the same turn, that target must succeed on a DC (8 + proficiency bonus + Strength modifier)Strength saving throw or be knocked prone.
-If you attack a prone target, you can make an attack with your hooves against it as a bonus action.
+* If you attack a prone target, you can make an attack with your hooves against it as a bonus action.

 ### Jousting

 You become rider and horse in one person, you gain the following benefits:

-You can use the Mounted Combatant feat without a mount.
+* You can use the Mounted Combatant feat without a mount.
 You count as the rider and the mount in that case.
-You can use a lance without the penalty of not having a mount.
+* You can use a lance without the penalty of not having a mount.

 ### Pegasus Blood

 **Prerequisite:** Level 12, no other Blood feature.

 You have Pegasus blood in your veins, that changes your physic, granting you the following benefits:

-Your size becomes large.
+* Your size becomes large.
-You gain a fly speed of 50ft.
+* You gain a fly speed of 50ft.
-Your hooves damage die changes to a d6.
+* Your hooves damage die changes to a d6.

 ### Unicorn Blood

 **Prerequisite:** Level 15, no other Blood feature.

 You have unicorn blood in your veins, that changes your physic, granting you the following benefits:

-Your size becomes large
+* Your size becomes large
-You grow a horn on your forehead which can be used as a magical melee weapon.
+* You grow a horn on your forehead which can be used as a magical melee weapon.
 The horn deals 1d8 + your Strength modifier of piercing damage.
-You gain darkvision up to a range of 60ft.
+* You gain darkvision up to a range of 60ft.
-The can magically teleports yourself and up to one willing creatures you can see within 5 feet of you, along with any equipment you are wearing or carrying, to a location the you are familiar with, up to 1 mile away.
+* You can magically teleport yourself and up to one willing creatures you can see within 5 feet of you, along with any equipment you are wearing or carrying, to a location that you are familiar with, up to 1 mile away.
 Once you use this feature you can't use it again until you finish a long rest.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Changeling